LangPrecip: Language-Aware Multimodal Precipitation Nowcasting: Results

 \subsection{A case study of precipitation forecasts}

-Fig.\ref{fig:showvision} presents spatial precipitation forecasts at multiple lead times (5--80 minutes) for a representative Swedish weather event occurring at 16:45 on October 3, 2021, in central Sweden, centered approximately at 63.17$^\circ$N, 14.63$^\circ$E (\"Ostersund).
-From left to right, the figure compares predictions from different models against the corresponding observations across increasing forecast horizons, with skill scores reported under both light-precipitation (CSI $\geq$ 0.06~mm/h) and heavy-precipitation (CSI $\geq$ 6.3~mm/h) thresholds.
-As the lead time increases, most baseline methods exhibit pronounced structural degradation, including fragmented echoes, spatial diffusion, and mislocalized high-intensity cores.
-In contrast, LangPrecip consistently preserves the global organization and coherent propagation of the precipitation system, maintaining more accurate localization of intense precipitation regions even at longer lead times.
-These visual results indicate that text-guided motion conditioning provides effective high-level constraints that stabilize spatial precipitation evolution and improve event detection performance.
+Figure~\ref{fig:showvision} compares spatial precipitation forecasts at multiple lead times (5--80 minutes) for a representative Swedish event on October 3, 2021, against the corresponding observations.
+Predictions from different models are shown from left to right, with skill scores reported under both light (CSI at 0.06 mm/h threshold) and heavy (CSI at 6.3 mm/h threshold) precipitation conditions.
+As lead time increases, most baselines suffer from structural degradation, including fragmented echoes and displaced high-intensity cores.
+In contrast, LangPrecip better preserves coherent system structure and propagation, maintaining more accurate localization of intense precipitation regions at longer lead times, indicating that language-guided motion conditioning effectively stabilizes spatial evolution and improves event detection.